 Freddie Mac-Insured Loans for Section 8 Properties

 Housing Assistance Program Project-Based Contract or Tenant-Based Voucher Properties

-Owning and operating Section 8 properties can be both challenging and incredibly financially rewarding-- and, if you're an investor or developer who's ready to expand your portfolio of affordable properties, a Freddie Mac HUD Section 8 Loan could be the perfect solution.
-Freddie Mac's HUD Section 8 financing program offers 10-30 year loan terms for LIHTC properties, and 5-15 year loan terms for non-LIHTC properties.
+Owning and operating Section 8 properties can be both challenging and incredibly financially rewarding — and, if you're an investor or developer who's ready to expand your portfolio of affordable properties, a Freddie Mac HUD Section 8 Loan could be the perfect solution.
+Freddie Mac's HUD Section 8 financing program offers 10- to 30-year loan terms for LIHTC properties, and five- to 15-year loan terms for non-LIHTC properties.
 Plus, these loans have maximum LTV allowances of up to 90% and minimum DSCR requirements of as low as 1.15x (for LIHTC properties), and up to 80% maximum LTV allowances and as low as 1.20x DSCR (for non-LIHTC properties.)
 Freddie Mac HUD Section 8 Loans are also non-recourse and are available for eligible mixed-use properties.